kevikoech/blender_addon_tutorial/readme.rst

            wm.keyconfigs.addon.keymaps.remove(km)
        # clear the list,  XXX. 'addon_keymaps.clear()' is nicer Py3.3 only use this when we upgrade
        del addon_keymaps[:]

+Notice how the key-map item can have a different total setting then the default set in the operator, this allows you to have multiple keys accessing the same operator with different settings.

 .. note::